Microsoft Corp at JPMorgan Global Technology, Media and Communic

 Mark Ronald Murphy - JPMorgan Chase & Co, Research Division - MD

 Okay.
-Good afternoon, everyone.
-I am Mark Murphy, enterprise software analyst with JPMorgan.
-And we are thrilled.
-It is a great pleasure to be here today with Alysa Taylor, who is Corporate Vice President of Business Applications and Global Industry for Microsoft.
-Alysa, thank you so much for joining us.
+Good afternoon, everyone, and welcome.
+I'm Mark Murphy, software analyst with JPMorgan.
+And it is a great pleasure to be here again with Dave O'Hara, who is EVP and CFO of the Commercial division of Microsoft.
+So Dave, first off, welcome, and thank you so much for taking the time.

-Alysa Taylor - Microsoft Corporation - Corporate VP of Business Applications & Global Industry
+David M. O'Hara - Microsoft Corporation - Executive VP & CFO of Commercial Division

-Thank you.
 Thank you, Mark.
-It's a pleasure to be here.
-Really appreciate it.
+Happy to -- anytime anybody offers me a trip to Boston, I'm here.

 Mark Ronald Murphy - JPMorgan Chase & Co, Research Division - MD